michel-leonard/C-Quadratic-Sieve/README.md

 | 290 | `./qs 1311212776762431067307390080218400290276233806447008972197996326428961782072889375956641`  | 1 h

 The initial software goal was to **factor 200-bit RSA in 30 seconds**, after which there were fewer situations tested.\
-Only a few dozen RSA numbers larger than 250 bits have been tested, they have been factorized.
+Only a few dozen RSA numbers larger than 250 bits have been tested, they have been factorized.\
+During a "stress test" that lasted 2 hours, the software factored a **300-bit RSA** number.

 # Fermat numbers factorization
 |F| Value | Took  |